 Offence code Grouping 1 All offences - detailed Grouping 2 Personal and Household Grouping 3 All offences - broad Grouping 4 Type of violence

-13 Fraud and deception Fraud 32
+13 Fraud and deception Fraud 35

 14 Cybercrime Trauu

 15 Sexual assault Sexual offences

 17 Harassment and threatening behaviour Personal Violent interpersonal Threats and

-8 Property damage (personal) offences offences 33 by relationship to damage offences 35
+8 Property damage (personal) offences offences 36 by damage offences 38

-16 Other assault offender 34 Physical
+16 Other assault relationship to offender 37 Physical

 12 Robbery offences

 10 Theft (except motor vehicles - personal)

 9 Theft (except motor vehicles - household) Thefts and damage

-7 Property damage (household) offences 36
+7 Property damage (household) offences 39

 6 Unlawful takes/converts/interferes with bicycle

 2 Theft of / unlawful takes/converts motor vehicle

 3 Theft (from motor vehicle) Household Vehicle

 4 Unlawful interference / getting into motor vehicle offences offences

 5 Damage to motor vehicles

 1 Burglary Burglary

 11 Trespass

 18 Other incidents

+97 Duplicate incident Residual

 98 Offence not in scope Residual

 99 Not an offence

-32 'Fraud' are defined as offence codes 13 and/or 14.
-33 'Violent interpersonal offences' are defined as offence codes 12, 15, 16, 17 and/or (7, 8 classified as 'directed', i.e. the victim knew the offender(s) before the incident happened, see Figure 9.1).
-34 The hierarchy of relationship to offender is provided later in this chapter.
-35 'Threats and damage' are defined as offence codes 17 and/or (7, 8 classified as 'directed', i.e. the victim knew the offender(s)
+^{35 &#}x27;Fraud' are defined as offence codes 13 and/or 14.
+36 'Violent interpersonal offences' are defined as offence codes 12, 15, 16, 17 and/or (7, 8 classified as 'directed', i.e. the victim knew the offender(s) before the incident happened, see Figure 9.1).
+37 The hierarchy of relationship to offender is provided later in this chapter.
+38 'Threats and damage' are defined as offence codes 17 and/or (7, 8 classified as 'directed', i.e. the victim knew the offender(s)

 before the incident happened, see Figure 9.1).
-36 'Thefts and damage offences' are defined as offence codes 6, 9, 10 and/or (7, 8 classified as 'non-directed', i.e. had no contact with offender(s) or the offender was a stranger, see Figure 9.1).
+39 'Thefts and damage offences' are defined as offence codes 6, 9, 10 and/or (7, 8 classified as 'non-directed', i.e. had no contact with offender(s) or the offender was a stranger, see Figure 9.1).